Bromgard/rcblack/Gisla_saga/Gisla_2.md

 [↩](#a15)

 <a name="myfootnote16" id="f16">16</a>:
- _Hólmg&#x1EB;ngu-Skeggi_, this man, probably once famous for his duels, is otherwise unknown.
+ _Hólmgǫngu-Skeggi_, this man, probably once famous for his duels, is otherwise unknown.
 [↩](#a16)

 <a name="myfootnote17" id="f17">17</a>:
-  _S&#x1EB;xu_, the location of this island is unknown.
+  _Sǫxu_, the location of this island is unknown.
 [↩](#a17)

 <a name="myfootnote18" id="f18">18</a>: